shahrokh1106/sub-region-mri-segmentation-main/README.md

 To get inference from the SAM model on the marmoset dataset, use SAMmain.py, where
-* *nifti_image_path*: is the path to the marmoset average mri dataset
+* *nifti_image_path*: is the path to the Marmoset average mri dataset
 * *nifti_label_path*: is the current atlas label for the mri dataset
-* *offset*: there is an offset of 10000 between the lebel values of the left and right brian hemispheres
+* *offset*: there is an offset of 10000 between the label values of the left and right brain hemispheres
-* *ID*: is thw id or lable value of the ROI
+* *ID*: is the id or label value of the ROI
 * *device*: If GPU is available
 * *sam_model_type*: is the SAM model type
 * *sam_checkpoint*: is the address of the corresponding SAM pretrianed model
 * *mode_axis*: is the selected axis for slicing ("axial", "coronal", "sagittal")
+* *write_results*: if true, after each run, the results will be saved in the current directory as a nifti image data

+* To run ANTs segmentation methods, use antsMain.py, which provides Atropos, Prior-based, and Fuzzy Spatial Cmeans segmentation methods, where
+* *nifti_image_path*: is the path to the marmoset average mri dataset
+* *nifti_label_path*: is the current atlas label for the mri dataset
+* *offset*: there is an offset of 10000 between the label values of the left and right brian hemispheres
+* *ID*: is the id or label value of the ROI
-* *write_results*: if true, after each run the results will be saved in the current directoy as a nifti image data
+* *write_results*: if true, after each run, the results will be saved in the current directory as a nifti image data